-With this album I did not hear classic country in the style I love.
-Instead it was classic country with a proper update.
+With this album, I did not hear classic country in the style I love.
+Instead, it was classic country with a proper update.
 At times you really can tell Jack White’s alternative influences (“Have Mercy”), but the songs contain much of what real country once had (“Trouble on the Line”).
 Each song contains elements of what country once was, as well as the gritty stories it once told.
 Country is not about crashing parties or singing dirt road anthems.
-It’s about real dirty and sticky situations.
+It’s about really dirty and sticky situations.

 Side Note: This is Loretta Lynn’s first album where she wrote all the songs.

 It’s hard for me to pick just a few songs to write about, but here are a few of my favorites.

 Track 2 “Portland Oregon”: This is a duet between Lynn and Jack White.
 It is amazing how two voices from two generations can blend so well.
 It goes to show the timelessness of music.
 The song opens with a dramatic instrumental and ends with asking for a pitcher to go.